pvcraven/web-development-class/source/assignments/01_basic_html/basic_html.rst

 Text must be original and not copied.
 Images should be original as well, with a few exceptions.
 If you want an exception, please see me for information on how to cite and link it.
+Images that you took yourself with a phone or camera are ok.

 Required Components
 -------------------